kaycebasques/biodigitaljazz/blog/favicon.rst

 That's TV static.
 So what the heck is it?

 It's easier if we start with channels.
-To the TV, "putting on channel 2" meant tuning the video receiver to a specific frequency and the audio receiver to another specific frequency and then outputting the data received at those specific frequencies.
+The mechanics are much closer to AM and FM radio than I realized.
+To the TV, "putting on channel 2" meant tuning the TV's video receiver to a specific frequency and the audio receiver to another specific frequency and then outputting the data received at those specific frequencies.

 .. _cosmic microwave background: https://en.wikipedia.org/wiki/Cosmic_microwave_background

 Now, static.
-The gist of the phenomenon is that old TVs were always outputting whatever their audio and video receivers were picking up, and sometimes there wasn't actually any meaningful data being broadcast over a particular channel.
-The TV would therefore be outputting random electromagnetic radiation.
-The TV itself generated some of this random electromagnetic radiation.
-Other electronic devices generated it, too.
-And, coolest of all, around 1% of it came from the `cosmic microwave background`_ generated from the Big Bang!
+The gist of the phenomenon is that old TVs were always outputting whatever their audio and video receivers were picking up, and sometimes there wasn't actually any meaningful data being broadcast over the particular channel that the TV was receiving.
+The TV would therefore be outputting random electromagnetic radiation (RER).
+Where did the RER come from?
+The TV itself generated some.
+Other electronic devices generated some, too.
+And, coolest of all, around 1% of it came from the `cosmic microwave background`_ of the Big Bang!

 Sources: